harmony-one/h/progress/rikako-hatoya.md

+2025-04-05 Sat: Continuation with research on Rings assets.
+Further research on Euler's risks and best possible strategies.

 2025-04-04 Fri: Watching of beating the stock market youtube video.
 Continuation of Euler summary to present as deliverables.

 2025-04-03 Thu: Continuation of research into strategies on Euler.
 Also researched on PT (Principal Token)/Pendle and Rings protocol.